Processing math: 38%

 Drag and drop quantum gates to see how they act on a qubit.

 Quantum computers use quantum physics to perform computation.
-They use phenomena such as superposition and entanglement that make it possible to use more powerful algorithms than in classical computing (Nielsen and Chuang 2000).
+They use phenomena such as superposition and entanglement that make it possible to use more powerful algorithms than in classical computing .
 In classical computing, we use the electric signal as the carrier of information.
 In quantum, we use various implementations, including the polarization of light, the spin of ions, and the states of superconductors.

 Qubit